 Do I Need a Court Order for Visitation in California?

-You are not legally required to have a court order for child visitation—but it’s highly recommended.
+You are not legally required to have a court order for child visitation.

 Visitation orders can be part of a divorce, parentage case, or a Domestic Violence Restraining Order (DVRO).
 A court can order various types of visitation: